noahsadir/gt-ios-bootcamp/README.md

 4. Check if `optionalSet` contains "Giraffe".
 Remember that for optionals, you must unwrap the variable in some way before obtaining a value from it.

-_Hint:_ `optionalSet` should NOT contain "Giraffe".
+_Hint:_ `optionalSet` should NOT contain "Giraffe" at this point.
          Think about why that is.

 5. Initialize `optionalSet` with elements "Cow" and "Elephant"